Casa San Francisco

 The Food Cooperative helps families and individuals stretch their limited incomes by providing a supplemental bag of groceries, nutrition and budgeting information once every month.
 With the help of the Food Bank of Delaware, club members receive nutritious, meal-ready products for a fraction of retail value.

-Currently, distribution sites are located in Milton, Georgetown, Lewes, Slaughter Neck, Long Neck, Bridgeville, Roxanna and Dover.
+Currently, distribution sites are located in Milton, Georgetown, Lewes, Slaughter Neck, Long Neck, Bridgeville, Roxanna, Dover and Princess Anne.

 Emergency Food Pantry